Aizikay-izk/time-table/README.md

 - **Clean URLs**: User-friendly web addresses

-Here's a simple Python "Hello, World!" code: ```python print("Hello, World!") ``` You can run this code in any Python environment to see the output.
+Here's a simple Python "Hello, World!" code: ```bash python print("Hello, World!") ``` You can run this code in any Python environment to see the output.
 ## 📋 Requirements

 - PHP 7.4 or higher